 \section{Abstract}

-The locating chromatic number of a graph is the smallest integer $n$ such that there is a proper $n$-coloring $c$ and every vertices has unique vector of distance to colors in $c$.
-We explore necessary condition and give sufficient conditions for an infinite tree to have finite locating chromatic number.
+The locating chromatic number of a graph is the smallest integer $n$ such that there is a proper $n$-coloring $c$ and every vertex has a unique vector of distances to colors in $c$.
+We explore the necessary conditions and provide sufficient conditions for an infinite tree to have a finite locating chromatic number.
 We also give an algorithm for computing the locating coloring of trees that works for both finite and infinite trees.

 Keywords: locating chromatic number, infinite graph, tree